 If the defendant becomes violent and the peace bond is still in effect, you can go back to court and ask for the 'no contact' clause to be reinstated.

-A - If you have a peace bond against your spouse, it should not affect his or her rights of access to the children, unless the peace bond forbids contact with them.
-If you have legal custody of the children and the defendant has legal access to them, you should point this out to the judge at the peace bond hearing.
-The judge can take the defendant's access rights into account when setting the conditions for the bond.
+If you have a peace bond against your spouse, it should not affect his or her parenting time with the children, unless the peace bond forbids contact with them.
+If you have legal custody of the children and the defendant has legal parenting time to them (such as in a court order or written separation agreement), you should point this out to the judge at the peace bond hearing.
+The judge can take the parenting arrangements into account when setting the conditions for the bond.

 If you already have a peace bond and you and your spouse are going to court to decide on custody or access, you should tell your lawyer or the judge about the peace bond.

 A peace bond can be a good deterrent in many cases.
 It can help prevent threats and assaults.
 Going to court and signing the bond before a judge may be enough to persuade the defendant to keep away from you.
 However, not all defendants respect the terms of a peace bond and you still need to be careful for your safety.